-We strive for a mix of genres including fishing how-to, where-to, science and conservation — but are particularly enthusiastic about solid how-to features.
-Remember that our readers are not beginners; they’re seeking to advance their knowledge, not rehash basic saltwater fishing.
+We strive for a mix of genres including fishing how-to, where-to, gear and its use, science and conservation — but are particularly enthusiastic about solid how-to features.
+Remember that our readers are seldom beginners; they’re seeking to advance their knowledge, not rehash basic saltwater fishing.
 We cannot use material related to pier/jetty/surf fishing; a boat must be involved if an idea is to work for Sport Fishing.

 Queries and Submissions

 We’ll look at over-the-transom submissions, but your efforts are much more likely to bear fruit if you query us first.
 Please submit an e-mail to [email protected].
 We will pass queries to the appropriate editor.
-Laundry-list, written queries are a welcome initial step and should be sent in April or May.
-Normally we will contact prospective authors during the summer, once the following year’s editorial is tentatively scheduled.
+Laundry-list, written queries are a welcome initial step and should be sent in the spring.
+Normally we will contact prospective authors during the summer, once the following year’s editorial content is tentatively scheduled.

-Longer features run 1,700 to 2,200 words, including sidebars.
-Shorter features run 350 to 1,200 words.
-The assigning editor will specify feature length.
-Please try to keep the length of your features within the range requested — avoid submitting rambling 8,000-word manuscripts.
+Typically, features will run 1,800 to 2,400 words, including sidebars.
+Try to keep the length of your features within the range requested — avoid submitting rambling 8,000-word manuscripts.
 If extensive rewriting is necessary, we like to work with the writer to resubmit the feature to meet our needs.
 However, again, writer-editor communication before and during the time the feature’s written should minimize the chances of major rewrites.

 Format for Submissions

-Please e-mail your text as Word, ASCII or text files.
+Plan to e-mail your text as a Word document.
 Of course you need to make sure your header contains your address (email, post); phone and social security numbers.
 Send maps, illustrations, charts/diagrams as well as photos separately.